pablomics-004/H_contortus_Transcriptomics/README.md

      +---------------+

 - **Actor**: Researcher
 - **Description**: The researcher provides raw RNA-seq data for IVM-S and IVM-R strains.
-The pipeline validates and processes the data, performs assembly, quantification, differential expression, and annotation, and outputs interpretable results.
+The pipeline validates and processes the data, performs quantification, differential expression, and annotation, and outputs interpretable results.
 - **Main Flow**:
   1. Input RNA-seq data.
   2. Quality check and preprocessing.
-  3. Transcriptome assembly and quantification.
-  4. Differential expression analysis.
+  3. Differential expression analysis.
-  5. Functional annotation.
+  4. Functional annotation.
-  6. Results reporting.
+  5. Results reporting.

 - **Alternative Flows**:
   - If input data is corrupted → System halts and reports error.